pymo/wch_micro_kbd/README.md

 This board is used in two of my projects: [ppk_bluetooth](https://github.com/pymo/ppk_bluetooth), and [g750_bluetooth](https://github.com/pymo/g750_bluetooth).
 It can potentially be used to convert Serial mouse, or even PS/2 or ADB keyboard/mouse to Bluetooth, but you would need to implement the protocol yourself.

-The firmware can also work on CH582-based dev boards with some modifications.
-For example, it can work on the Palm Ultra-thin Keybaord's Bluetooth board.
+The firmware can also work on other CH582-based dev boards with some modifications.
+For example, it can work on my [Palm Ultra-thin Keybaord Bluetooth project](https://github.com/pymo/palm_ultrathin_bluetooth).

 ![PCB of WCH-Micro version 3](/wch_micro.jpg "PCB of WCH-Micro version 3")